The CSV Upload Adaptor allows data to be processed whenever a file is uploaded from the Data Stream page.

 yyyyMMdd -> 19780528

 |Date Time||Enter the format of DateTime fields in the CSV so that K3 can parse it properly.

 yyyy-MM-dd'T'HH:mm:ssZ -> 1978-05-28T09:07:21-07:00

 Click the Create button on the top right side to save the route configuration.

 Once you create the route, you will be navigated to the "Source Fields" dialog with your fields ready to be created.
 Click the SAVE button to create the fields.

 Once you make a change to the route, whether it is adding fields or mappings, you must click the Apply and Restart button on the top right side of K3.
 This process tells K3 that you are ready to use the new data, mappings and rules.

 9. Uploading Data for Processing

-Once an upload route is configured you can upload data to that that route in the Data Stream.
-Select Data Stream for the route you have created and click the ellipsis on the right hand side of the data table to upload your file.
+Once an upload route is configured you can upload data to that route in the Data Stream.
+Select Data Stream for the route you have created and click the ellipsis on the right-hand side of the data table to upload your file.